-My practice is designed to attend to whole person wellbeing, with services offered in several formats: psychotherapy, wellness classes, and psychoeducational workshops.
+My practice is designed to attend to whole person wellbeing, with services offered in several formats: psychotherapy, wellness classes, and psychoeducational workshops and presentations for groups.
 Check out the tabs below for more details.

 Sometimes life doles out difficulties that are more than we can handle alone in this fast-paced world.
 Let me help you work through these challenges.
 In our work together, you can expect personalized support through attention to the interconnected spheres of mind, body, spirit, and relationships.
 To address your unique needs, I tailor my work using research-supported treatments, including:

 - Mindfulness-based therapy

 - Dialectical behavior therapy (DBT)

 I specialize in individual psychotherapy for adults.
 Psychotherapy is an opportunity to grow as a person and improve your life.
 It’s a chance to talk through problems, make changes, and get feedback in a safe, supportive environment.
 Research has demonstrated overwhelmingly that psychotherapy is effective!